jundalisay/superblist/content/en/social/economics/principles/part-4/chapter-06.md

-### Maxim on The Use Mercantile Capital to Build Infrastructure
+### 3. Maxim on Using Transitory Mercantile Capital to Build Infrastructure

 <!--  to build infrastructure and human capital for sustainable economic development. -->